 From Discovery Point, the trail continues along the closed West Rim Road.
-It proceeds to other views of Wizard Island and Union Peak (7,698’), the core of an ancient volcano that glaciers stripped bear.
+It proceeds to other views of Wizard Island and Union Peak (7,698’), the core of an ancient volcano that glaciers stripped bare.
 Then, the road begins a steady climb to the Watchman Overlook.

 The trek to the Watchman Overlook (3.9 miles/ 6.3 km), the Diamond Lake Overlook (4.5 miles/ 7.2 km), or North Junction (6.0 miles/ 9.6 km) are all solid day outings from Rim Village.

 Forested Trails near West Rim Drive (Advanced)